WEB PRESENCE CASE STUDIES

 BioSpirit Day Spa

-This site employs a responsive design which morphs into different layouts as the screen size changes.
-(If you haven’t already looked at how this works and you’re on a desktop/laptop, grab the bottom right corner of your browser window and drag it left to watch the layout of the site change.)
-When I was a graphic designer for print, I always roughed out lots of designs for each project.
-I enjoyed looking at all the possibilities that could be had just by moving the elements around on the page.
-In the end, only one design could be used.
-I hated discarding all the rest.
-I think that's why I love responsive design so much.
-I can utilize many designs on a single page and engage the viewer in exploring the possibilities.
-In some respects it's a difficult way to go.
-The design will never be the same on screen or browser x, y and z, and it takes more time to consider the variables.
-Still, I enjoy this challenge and the opportunity to be more creative.
-The immediacy of publishing on the internet, the fluidity we can now enjoy, along with the juxtaposition of text, images and function are aspects that keep me loving the art of web design.
+This site employs a responsive design that morphs into different layouts as the screen size changes.
+(If you haven’t already looked at how this works and you’re on a desktop or laptop, grab the bottom right corner of your browser window and drag it left to watch the layout of the site change.)
+As a graphic designer for print, I always roughed out many designs for each project.
+I enjoyed looking at all the possibilities by moving the elements around the page.
+One of the fun things about responsive design is exploring more options because you're designing for so many page sizes at once.
+That can also make it challenging because the design will never be the same on every screen or in browsers x, y, and z, and it takes more time to consider the variables.
+Take your time and ask others to help you test your site.
+The more eyes, the better in catching the errors, but you’ll never see them all, so focus on the most critical usability issues first.